-This floor also has the library's regular collection of politics, history, religion, philosophy, economics, sociology and psychology books (call nos.: A-JL 197).
-In the basement there is the rest of the library's collection, which covers subjects such as political science, law, music, art, literature, science and engineering (call nos.: JL 198-TH).
+On the second floor, the library's regular collection of politics, history, religion, philosophy, economics, sociology and psychology books (call nos.: A-JS) are located.
+In the basement there is the rest of the library's collection, which covers subjects such as political science, law, music, art, literature, science and engineering (call nos.: JV-TA402).
 On this floor there is also the microfilm collection of primary sources.
 This includes government reports and documents from Great Britain and the U.S. concerning countries and time periods of historical interest, plus the papers of some U.S. presidents and other persons of note.
 In room 30 there is the government documents collection, which has mainly Canadian federal government publications and some provincial publications.